Iskender Bey Mosque

-The Iskender Bey Mosque (Τζαμί του Ισκεντέρ Μπέη, from İskender Bey Camii) is a historical Ottoman mosque in the town of Giannitsa, in Central Macedonia (northern Greece).
-It was built in the early sixteenth century by İskender Bey Evrenosoğlu, after whom it was named, who was the grandson of Gazi Evrenos, the founder of Giannitsa.
-Today the mosque stands in very poor condition and is in need of restoration.
+The Iskender Bey Mosque (Τζαμί του Ισκεντέρ Μπέη, from İskender Bey Camii) is a former mosque in the town of Giannitsa, in Central Macedonia, in northern Greece.
+The mosque was built in the early 16th century, during the Ottoman era, by İskender Bey Evrenosoğlu, after whom it was named, who was the grandson of Gazi Evrenos, the founder of Giannitsa.
+The mosque was abandoned during the 1910s, and it is in partial ruins, in need of restoration.
 It is not accessible to the public.
-It is one of the three surviving Ottoman mosques in Giannitsa today.
+It is one of the three surviving Ottoman mosques in Giannitsa.

 History

 The mosque was probably built between 1481 and 1512, most likely closer to the later date, and was commissioned by the grandson of Gazi Evrenos, one Iskender Bey Evrenosoğlu.
 It was also called the Büyük Mosque (meaning large).
 It has been suggested that Iskender Bey renovated a mosque that had already been built by his grandfather.

 When Turkish traveller Evliya Çelebi visited Giannitsa in the seventeenth century he described it as the "most well-developed, arranged, furnished, beautiful" building in the town, visited by many people.

 It was heavily damaged by bombing during the First Balkan War in 1911–12.
 Following the annexation of Giannitsa and the wider Macedonia region by the Kingdom of Greece in 1912 it was sold by the National Bank to individuals, and used as a warehouse until 1950, and then as a cotton factory.
 In 1974 and again in 2000, the mosque was declared a cultural monument.
 An expropriation process by the Ministry of Culture has been underway since the end of 2021.